NamkhangNLe/drone-dispatch/README.md

 ## Work Distribution

 - **Namkhang Le**: Worked on the frontend managing routing between pages, as well as formatting user entries into sql after setting up the  backend connection.
-- **Patrick Kim**: Worked on the frontend, specifically the interfaces for managing drones and products.
 - **Jordan Miao**: Worked on setting up the database and writing SQL queries.
 - **Akash Misra** Worked on setting up views.